dyne/Zenroom/lib/niwi/docs/pbsch-cmt-profile.md

 - verifier checks for commitment openings inside the relation;
 - a straight-line extraction mechanism matching the proof argument.

-The first and fourth items are implemented by the current `CMT1` envelope.
-The remaining paper-level RPBSch work is relation integration: `C` and `S` opening checks must move from Lua boundary checks into branch and selector relations.
+The first, second, and third items are implemented by the current native profile.
+The remaining paper-level RPBSch work is the exact Cmt construction: the Pedersen-backed `CMT1` envelope must be replaced or justified against the paper's straight-line extractability requirement.

 ## Decision